-C6 Pinched Nerve
+C6 Pinched Nerve Overview

 A C6 pinched nerve is located near the base of the neck, in the second to last cervical vertebra.
 There are seven cervical vertebrae in all, labeled C1 to C7, which are the uppermost vertebrae of the spine.
-The cervical vertebrae support the head and neck – and between each of the vertebrae are eight pairs of nerve roots, labeled C1 to C8, which branch out from the spinal cord and are responsible for controlling different functions within the upper body.
+The cervical vertebrae support the head and neck, and between each of the vertebrae are eight pairs of nerve roots, labeled C1 to C8, which branch out from the spinal cord and are responsible for controlling different functions within the upper body.

 Nerve roots at the C6 level

 A C6 pinched nerve is typically caused by a spinal condition such as a collapsed disc, osteoarthritis or spinal stenosis.
-In order to alleviate the symptoms associated with an impinged nerve, the underlying condition must first be treated.
+In order to alleviate the symptoms associated with a compressed nerve, the underlying condition must first be treated.
 A minimally invasive procedure performed at Laser Spine Institute can effectively treat many conditions affecting the neck and back.
 Contact Laser Spine Institute for more information on these procedures and how they can alleviate the symptoms associated with pinched nerves.

 At Laser Spine Institute, we have helped more than 75,000 patients to date find relief from chronic neck or back pain.
 Our surgeons use a less than 1-inch incision and muscle-sparing techniques in order to alleviate symptoms and provide patients with lasting relief.
 To find out if you are a candidate for our minimally invasive spine surgery, reach out to our dedicated team today and ask for a no-cost MRI review.*